 Anybody who has experienced it can testify that it is excruciatingly painful.
 In fact, it is said that the pain caused by a kidney stone is only second to that of childbirth.

 Kidney stones are solid pieces of material which form when minerals in the kidneys become very concentrated.
 Often, patients might pass out small stones without even knowing it but the large ones can block the urinary tract and cause immense pain.

 While they are common, nobody has been able to exactly pinpoint the cause of kidney stones.
-There are a host of conditions which seem to contribute to their formation ranging from genetic factors to low intake of water to urinary tract infections and so on.
+There are a host of conditions that seem to contribute to their formation ranging from genetic factors to low intake of water to urinary tract infections and so on.
 It is clear that diet and lifestyle also have an impact but the exact nature and correlation are not entirely clear.
-Treatments vary from vast intake of fluids to medications to lithotripsy (shock waves) to laparoscopic surgery.
+Patients who visit a Kidney Stone hospital in Coimbatore can experience treatments vary from vast intake of fluids to medications to lithotripsy (shock waves) to laparoscopic surgery.